mrvillage/mrvillage/README.md

-### Hi there 👋
+## Hall!

-## I'm mrvillage, or simply Village :)
+### I'm mrvillage, or simply Village :)

-## I love to use Python and SQL to make amazing bots for Discord, and am learning JavaScript, TypeScript, HTML, and CSS (phew!
+### I love to use Python and SQL to make amazing bots for Discord, and am learning JavaScript, TypeScript, HTML, and CSS (phew!
 Long list!)